by Dr. Lawrence Wilson

 We do not recommend stir-frying very much.
 A better idea if you want some of the effects of stir-frying or wok cooking is to brown onions or other foods with a little oil in a frying pan or wok.
 Then add water and steam the food for about 30 minutes or more until the vegetables and meat are thoroughly cooked.

 Vegetables and meats can be boiled.
 However, we do not recommend this method.
+We recommend cooking ground chicken by boiling for just 15-20 seconds.

 Advantages.
 It is a simple method.